Relationships, dating & more

 Surround yourself with friends.
 Find people that are kind and don’t seem bothered by your skin.
 Keeping allies around you that remind you how great you are can make the bullying feel a little more manageable.

 Speak up.
-Calmly and respectfully tell the person bullying you that you have psoriasis, and that it is not contagious.
+Calmly and respectfully tell the person bullying you that you have psoriasis and that it is not contagious.
 If the mistreatment continues, don’t let fear keep you from telling a trusted adult about what is happening.
 If one adult is not able to help, find someone that can.

 Be Safe.
 If you feel depressed, talk to someone you trust about it.
 Seeing a counselor or therapist can be a great way to work through your feelings and emotions in a safe space.
 If you are having thoughts of harming yourself, contact the National Suicide Lifeline at 1-800-273-8255.
 They have specialized resources for teens available.

 There are two types of peer pressure: positive and negative.
 Positive peer pressure comes from friends and loved ones.
 This type of influence encourages you to be your best self.
-Some examples of positive peer pressure is a friend that studies with you and cheers you on when you take your SAT or a classmate encouraging you to try out for the soccer team.
+Some examples of positive peer pressure are a friend that studies with you and cheers you on when you take your SAT or a classmate encouraging you to try out for the soccer team.
 These types of relationships build you up and are invaluable for living with a chronic disease.

 On the other hand, negative peer pressure causes stress and often forces you to make decisions you are not comfortable with.
 No matter how well you choose your friends and make wise choices, everyone experiences a negative peer pressure situation at some point in their life.
 An example of negative peer pressure would be someone your age using guilt to try to get you to go swimming or wear shorts when you would rather stay covered up.
 When you find yourselves in these situations, be prepared.